arcs-njit-edu/Docs/docs/MIG/index.md

 **Improved scheduling efficiency**:<br>
 MIG instances are smaller and easier to schedule than full GPUs.

-**Fair resource sharing**:<br>
-MIG enables multiple users to share a single GPU without stepping on each other’s performance.

-**Right-sizing workloads**:<br>
-Users can request GPU capacity that matches their actual workload requirements.

 **Reduced idle time**:<br>
 MIG reduces GPU underutilization by splitting large resources into usable chunks.